Rangers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nathan Eovaldi takes the mound for the Texas Rangers on Tuesday against Wander Franco and the Tampa Bay Rays.
-First pitch is at 8:05 PM ET at Globe Life Field.
+Zack Littell gets the nod on the mound for the Tampa Bay Rays against Adolis Garcia and the Texas Rangers on Wednesday at 2:05 PM ET.

-Bookmakers list the Rangers as -140 favorites on the moneyline, while giving the underdog Rays +115 moneyline odds to win.
-The over/under for the contest is listed at 8.5 runs.
+Bookmakers list the Rangers as -130 moneyline favorites, while giving the underdog Rays +110 moneyline odds to win.
+The total for the contest has been set at 9 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.